belgianmobility/nextmoov-smop-autocomplete-transit/README.md

 ## Modules

-You need to provide the static GTFS files under the data folder (See [General > starting-things](https://github.com/nextmoov/nextmoov-smop-general/blob/master/README.md#starting-things) for more information).
+You need to provide the **static GTFS zip files** in the `data` directory  alongside the docker-compose.yml file.
+The provided static GTFS files needs to be named xxx-gtfs.zip (where xxx is only composed of lower case letters - what you put in place of xxx doesn't matter as long as it follow the template.
+The otp-builder will look through the folder for file named according to said template – see [General > data-sources](https://github.com/nextmoov/nextmoov-smop-general/blob/master/README.md#data-sources) for more information).

 ### ElasticSearch